guyomes/mineopt/README.md

 ## Processing skills
 The processing skills are used to compute the processing efficiency.
-For the material `Veldspar`, of type `Common', the base quantity of materials processed is given in the file `data/base_yield.json`, and it is multiplied by the coefficient:
+For the material `Veldspar`, of type `Common`, the base quantity of materials processed is given in the file `data/base_yield.json`, and it is multiplied by the coefficient:

 <p align="center">